 When watching the weather channel or checking for updates on your favorite weather site, you might notice them listing humidity or dew-point averages, along with temperature and precipitation.
 You may understand temperature and precipitation but what about humidity and dew point?
 Here’s some info to help make understanding humidity and dew point easier.

 We are all familiar with that muggy and sticky feeling we get in a humid environment.
 Humidity is the moisture in the air, and it can drastically change how the environment feels and it even affects how we perceive the temperature!
-A lot of these effects are negative and change indoor air quality for the worst—fueling the growth of mildew and mold.
+A lot of these effects are negative and change indoor air quality for the worse.

 Water evaporates the warmer it gets, warmer environments produce far more moisture than colder environments.
 This also means a change in humidity during changes in seasons, with summer months producing more moisture over winter months.
 Humidity is also affected by an area’s distance from bodies of water such as lakes, rivers, and oceans.
 Though there isn’t much we can do with the humidity outside, there are ways to prevent it from affecting you inside your home or living place.